ses4j/tgit-st3/README.md

 Adds the following to the context menu for an active file:

+* Status (a.k.a.
+Check for modifications)
 * Diff
+* Commit
+* Log
-* Show log
+* Blame

+Adds the following to the context menu in the side bar:

+* Status (a.k.a.
+Check for modifications)
-* Commit...
+* Diff
-* Commit... (entire repo)
+* Commit
-* Sync...
+* Log
-* Blame...
+* Sync

 If there is no active file, it tries to guess the "relevant" repository by looking at the project file or the first open folder.
+In the side bar, it runs the command for the selected directory or file.

 ## Installation